London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 LSTAR$562,300$622,805

-The HPI benchmark price reflects the value of a “typical home” as assigned by buyers in a certain area based on various housing attributes, while the average sales price is calculated by adding all the sale prices for homes sold and dividing that total by the number of homes sold.
-The HPI benchmark price is helpful in gauging trends over time, as averages may fluctuate due to changes in the mix of sales activity from one month to the next.
+The HPI benchmark price reflects the value of a “typical home” as assigned by buyers in a particular area based on various housing attributes.
+In contrast, the average sales price is calculated by summing the sale prices of all homes sold and dividing that total by the number of homes sold.
+The HPI benchmark price helps gauge trends over time, as averages may fluctuate due to changes in the mix of sales activity from one month to the next.

 Home Prices Across Canada